Shut Up and Drive: Chart performance

 "Shut Up and Drive" debuted at number 88 on the US Billboard Hot 100, and peaked at number 15 several weeks later, failing to match the success of Rihanna's previous single "Umbrella".
 The song reached number one on the US Dance Club Songs, becoming Rihanna's sixth number-one song on that chart.
 "Shut Up and Drive" peaked at number 11 on the US Billboard Pop Songs and became Rihanna's seventh top 20 single on that chart.
 The song was certified platinum by the Recording Industry Association of America (RIAA) for shipment of over 1,000,000 copies.
 "Shut Up and Drive" reached the top 10 on the Canadian Hot 100, peaking at number six.
 "Shut Up and Drive" debuted on the UK Singles Chart on July 28, 2007, at number 65.
 After six weeks, the song peaked at number five and became Rihanna's fifth UK top 10 single.
 It stayed on the UK Singles Chart for 31 weeks, becoming her sixth longest charting song there.
 "Shut Up and Drive" has sold more than 230,000 copies in the UK.

 In mainland Europe, the song achieved moderate success.
 It peaked in the top 10 in eight other countries including Hungary, the Republic of Ireland, Germany and Italy.
 In Switzerland and Sweden, the song reached number 14 and number 31, respectively.
 "Shut Up and Drive" debuted and peaked at number four on the Australian Singles Chart, becoming the album's second top five single there.
-"Shut Up and Drive" was certified gold by Australian Recording Industry Association (ARIA) for shipment of over 35,000 copies.
+"Shut Up and Drive" was certified 4× Platinum by Australian Recording Industry Association (ARIA) for 280,000 equivalents units.
 The song peaked at number 12 on the New Zealand Singles Chart and charted for 13 consecutive weeks.